BenjaminGomori/cap_backup/README.md

 **EventService** - The actual service that uses real dynamic data from a data source, and performs business logic before returning data to the controller.

 #### DAO:
-**IEvent** - An interfacer.
+**IEventDAO** - An interfacer.
 The implementing class handles all the CRUD operations with the data source related to the Event entity or table.

-**IGroup** - An interfacer.
-The implementing class handles all the CRUD operations with the data source related to the Group entity or table.
+**EventRepository** - We'll need code for the data access layer, so we'll create an EventRepository interface.
+We created an interface that extends the CrudRepository interface and has CRUD methods like save(), findAll(), findById(), deleteById(), and so on.
+Spring JPA generates the implementation code at runtime.

 #### DTO:
-**IEvent** - An interfacer.
+**Event** - An interfacer.
 The implementing class is used as an object to carry around Event data between different parts of the application.

-**IGroup** - An interfacer.
-The implementing class is used as an object to carry around Groudata between different parts of the application.

 ### JSON Schema
-#### Event
+### Event
 > {
 >   "type": "object",
 >   "properties" : {